 - Author, The Heart of the Doula: Essentials for Practice and Life (2018)

-- Only AASECT certified sexuality educator and birth doula trainer combination in the world
+- Only AASECT certified sexuality educator supervisor and birth doula trainer combination in the world

 - Highly respected in the doula profession as a thought leader with a global following

 - Headliner at two statewide perinatal conferences and featured speaker at over a dozen others